 Apex of the Wurm Glaciation

-Mount Toba volcano eruption in Sumatra; it lasts 6 years and causes an ice age episode that lasts centuries; this event may have brought mankind to the brink of extinction, reducing the entire human population on Earth to a few thousand individuals; this could be
+Mount Toba volcano eruption in Sumatra; it lasts 6 years and causes an ice age episode that lasts centuries; this event may have brought mankind to the brink of extinction, reducing the entire human population on Earth to a few thousand individuals; this could be the explanation of

 Tens of square kilometers of the earth’s crust explode in Yellowstone